karlo445/karlo445/README.md

 - ⚡ Fun fact: ...
 -->

-Frontend developer from Croatia looking for new opportunities
+Hi I'm a self-thought frontend developer, I like learning new things and solving problems!
+You can find more about me on my [LinkedIn](https://www.linkedin.com/in/karlo-%C5%A1imi%C4%87-309338237/)!

-- 🌱 I’m currently learning TypeScript
+- 🌱 I’m currently learning Typescript
+- 💬 Ask me about anything!!
 - 📫 How to reach me: ksimic2001@gmail.com

 ### Connect with me: